scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Path Transparency**: Path transparency is a property of a network architecture that gives endpoints full visibility over the network paths their packets are taking.
 Path transparency is weaker than path control.

-**Peering Link**: A connection between two border routers, of different ASes and possibly different ISDs, that are not Core ASes.
-A peering link can be seen as a short-cut on a normal path which would otherwise include one or more core ASes.
+**Peering Link**: A link between two SCION border routers of different ASes, where at least one of the two ASes is not core.
+Two peering ASes may be in different ISDs.
+A peering link can be seen as a short-cut on a normal path.
 Peering link information is added to segment information during the beaconing process and used to shorten paths while assembling them from segments.

 **SCMP**: SCION Control Message Protocol.
 SCMP is used for signaling connectivity problems, analogous to the Internet Control Message Protocol (ICMP).
 SCMP provides network diagnostic and error messages.